mickknutson/spring_security_course/chapter05/README.md

 ## Section Details

-In the previous chapter, we covered how to leverage Spring Security's built-in JDBC support.
-In this chapter, we will look at the Spring Data project, and how to leverage JPA to perform authentication against a relational database.
+In the previous section, we covered how to leverage Spring Security's built-in JDBC support.
+In this section, we will look at the Spring Data project, and how to leverage JPA to perform authentication against a relational database.
 We will also explore how to perform authentication against a document database using MongoDB.
-This chapter's sample code is based on the Spring Security setup from Chapter 4, JDBC-Based Authentication, and has been updated to refactor out the need for SQL and to use ORM for all database interactions.
+This chapter's sample code is based on the Spring Security setup from Section 4, JDBC-Based Authentication, and has been updated to refactor out the need for SQL and to use ORM for all database interactions.
 During the course of this chapter, we will cover the following topics: